Myanmar army chief accuses government of 'unacceptable mistakes' ahead of election | Politics

 Myanmar army chief accuses government of 'unacceptable mistakes' ahead of election

-The election commission is controlled by the government led by Nobel laureate Aung San Suu Kyi, which came to power after a landslide election win in 2015 that ended half a century of military and military-backed rule.
+The election commission is controlled by the government led by Nobel laureate Suu Kyi, which came to power after a landslide election win in 2015 that ended half a century of military and military-backed rule.
 But the army retains significant powers under the constitution including control of key ministries like Home Affairs.
 The military and civilian government have been at odds over various issues for months, including constitutional reform.

-"I said in an interview with media in 2015...that we would accept the result by the election committee as long as it was free and fair.
-However, for now, we are in a situation where we need to be cautious," Min Aung Hlaing said.
+(Editing by Mark Heinrich and Ed Davies)

 - READ MORE ON: